SegiH/You2Me/README.md

    - Build a Docker image based on my script: sudo docker build docker/ -t you2me
    - Run the Docker image: sudo docker run -dit -p 8080:80 you2me If you want to change the port that it runs on, change the first 8080 so for example 80:80 to access You2Me on port 80 (The second 80 after the colon is the internal port used and should ALWAYS be 80).
    - Visit dockeripaddress:port in your browser.
 You can run docker-machine ip to find the IP address of your docker instance on Windows or docker inspect $(sudo docker ps -q) | grep \"IPAddress.
 2. Run You2Me on your own web server (Tested with Apache and Nginx on Linux and Apache on Windows.
-WampServer (http://www.wampserver.com) would be easiest to set up on Windows.)
+[WampServer](http://www.wampserver.com) would be easiest to set up on Windows.)
    - Install  PHP 7 (Not tested with PHP 5)
-   - Open source utility youtube-dl from https://rg3.github.io/youtube-dl/ which does NOT need root permissions.
+   - Open source utility [youtube-dl](https://rg3.github.io/youtube-dl/) which does NOT need root permissions.
 If you are using Linux, it should be available in your repo so you can install it by running apt-get install youtube-dl.
 A Windows binary is also available on the official site.
    - Install getid3 for PHP.
 Linux users can install it using apt-geti nstall php-getid3.
 If you are on Windows or its not available in your repo, download it from http://    getid3.sourceforge.net, extract the zip and copy the folder getid3 into the php folder
-   - Instal ffpmeg apt-get install ffmpeg for Linux users or Windows users can dowlnoad it from https://ffmpeg.org/.
+   - Install ffpmeg by running "apt-get install ffmpeg" on Linux or Windows users can download [ffmpeg](https://ffmpeg.org/).
    - Install npm 6+ which includes Node.js and npm.
    - Download the latest source for You2Me.
    - Edit package.json and find the line that begins with "build".
 Edit --base-href to match the relative path that the application will be hosted at.
 If your site is hosted at http://www.mysite.com/You2Me, your build line should look like this: "build": "ng build --base-href /You2Me/ --prod", Don't forget to add / at the beginning and end of the path.